fairandsmart/right-consent/_docs/11-user-access.md

 ## User access

 To deliver the best experience to the end-users (through even more transparency and control over their data), a dedicated interface can be made available to the end-users to access their choices regarding the organization's processings and preferences and to be able to modify their choices at any time.

+To access this dedicated page, the users will need to be authenticated (cf page "User Authentication").

 {% include gallery %}